Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Asymptotic Theory for

 \subsection{Asymptotic Results}

-The proofs of all lemmas and theorems in this section appear in the appendix.
-We begin by establishing several basic properties of the model.
-A key step is to understand how the counting–process framework allows us to translate expressions involving at-risk process into simpler quantities expressed directly in terms of the event indicator $\Delta$.
+The proofs of all lemmas and theorems in this section appear in Appendix A. We begin by establishing several basic properties of the model.
+A key step is to understand how the counting–process framework allows us to translate expressions involving the at-risk processes into simpler quantities expressed directly in terms of the event indicator $\Delta$.
 The next lemma formalizes this relationship, showing that these two representations are equivalent up to a multiplicative constant.
 This equivalence will be used repeatedly throughout the analysis.